Dune short stories: "The Road to Dune"

+By Brian Herbert and Kevin J. Anderson

 "Dune: A Whisper of Caladan Seas"

-"Dune: A Whisper of Caladan Seas", by Brian Herbert and Kevin J. Anderson, was published in 2001 in the short story collection Dogged Persistence, and re-released September 2005 in the collection The Road to Dune.
+"A Whisper of Caladan Seas", by Brian Herbert and Kevin J. Anderson, was published in the 1999 issue of Amazing Stories.
+It was the first official Dune written work since the death of Frank Herbert, and the first collaboration between Brian Herbert and Anderson.
+It was later reprinted in the 2001 short story collection Dogged Persistence, and in September 2005 in the collection The Road to Dune.

 The story takes place during the Harkonnen attack on Arrakis during the course of the original Dune by Frank Herbert.
 It depicts a group of Atreides soldiers trapped in a cave in the Shield Wall outside Arrakeen.
 One of the soldiers, a master story teller, recounts tales of Caladan, the sea-covered ancestral homeworld of House Atreides.
 A group of Fremen warriors find the soldiers shortly after, and discover that the soldiers have all magically drowned — a fate that has never happened previously on the desert planet of Arrakis.

+Adaptation

+In December 2021, Boom!
+Studios published a one-shot comic adaptation of A Whisper of Caladan Seas written by the original authors Brian Herbert and Kevin J. Anderson.